 Does my company need employers’ liability insurance if my employees work abroad?

-If your company employs workers who are normally based in England, Scotland or Wales, you need employers’ liability insurance.
+If your company employs workers who are normally based in the UK, you need employers’ liability insurance.
 This includes employees working on offshore installations or associated structures, too.

 If your overseas employees are normally based abroad but spend more than 14 days continuously in the UK or more than one week on an offshore installation, you will subsequently be required by UK law to take out employers’ liability insurance for those workers.